Everything We Know About Big Little Lies Season 2

 Advertisement

-We found the answers to those questions and more — like when Big Little Lies season 2 premieres and what it’s actually about — and answered them all below.
+We found the answers to those questions and more — like when Big Little Lies series two premieres and what it’s actually about — and answered them all below.
 Keep reading for the biggest glimpse into Big Little Lies 2.0 you’ll get before its June 2019 debut.

-Big Little Lies season 2 premieres on Sunday, June 9 at 9 p.m. on HBO.
-It will be taking over the Game of Thrones time slot.
+Big Little Lies season two premieres on Sunday 9th June at 9 p.m. on HBO in the US.
+It will be taking over the Game of Thrones time slot which means the new series will be kicking off here in the UK at 2am on Monday 10th June on Sky Atlantic (but you can totally wait until the 9pm repeat at the end of the day).

 Famously, Meryl Streep has also joined the Big Little Lies cast as Perry’s suspicious mom, Mary Louise Wright.

 The rest of the supporting cast is also back, including Adam Scott, Iain Armitage, Darby Camp, and Kathryn Newton.
-During a May visit to Late Night With Seth Meyers, Newton, who plays Abigail Carlson, daughter to Witherspoon’s Madeline Martha Mackenzie, revealed her TV mom is the reason she could return to the show.
-The actress was offered both BLL season 2 and Detective Pikachu at the same time, and Witherspoon personally moved schedules around to allow Newton to fulfill both roles.
+During a May visit to Late Night With Seth Meyers, Newton, who plays Abigail Carlson, daughter to Witherspoon’s Madeline Martha Mackenzie, revealed her TV mum is the reason she could return to the show.
+The actress was offered both BLL season two and Detective Pikachu at the same time, and Witherspoon personally moved schedules around to allow Newton to fulfil both roles.
 “Reese is totally my queen,” Newton laughed.

 Advertisement